avalanche-foundation/ACPs/ACPs/113-provable-randomness/README.md

 - Predictability Window: The seed value might be accessible to other parties before the smart contract can benefit from its uniqueness.
 This predictability window creates a vulnerability.
 An attacker could potentially observe the seed generation process and predict the sequence of "random" numbers it will produce, compromising the entire cryptographic foundation of your smart contract.

 Despite these limitations appearing severe, attackers face significant hurdles to exploit them.
 First, the attacker can't control the random number, limiting the attack's effectiveness to how that number is used.
 Second, a substantial amount of AVAX is needed.
 And last, such an attack would likely decrease AVAX's value, hurting the attacker financially.

-## Open Questions

-Optional section that lists any concerns that should be resolved prior to implementation.

 ## Copyright